 Hidden in the mountains of the Treasure State, Gem Mountain Sapphire Mine is a worthwhile travel destination for catching the incurable Montana sapphire fever.
 Sapphire deposits in this area are some of the richest in North America.
 Sapphire found here is usually referred to as Rock Creek sapphire.

-The mine’s previous owners formally opened the Chausee Sapphire Mine in the mid 1960s and changed the name to Gem Mountain in the early 1980s.
+The mine’s previous owners formally opened the Chausee Sapphire Mine in the mid-1960s and changed the name to Gem Mountain in the early 1980s.
 In 2001 Gem Mountain acquired the holdings of American Gem Corporation and began mining at Anaconda Bench.

 HEAT TREATMENT OF ROCK CREEK SAPPHIRE

-Gem Mountain offers a variety of services, including heat treatment of sapphires found by customers to add beauty and enhance value.
+Gem Mountain offers a variety of services, including the heat treatment of sapphires found by customers to add beauty and enhance value.
 Gem Mountain is one of only two companies in North America that offer this service.
-Occasionally customers bring stones from sources other than Rock Creek to be treated based on in-person evaluation.
+Occasionally customers bring stones from sources other than Rock Creek to be treated based on an in-person evaluation.

 After customers find rough sapphires, it is recommended that they have them evaluated on-site.
 The appraiser goes through the stones on a light table to choose rough stones of at least a half carat with no obvious cracks or flaws.
 The selected stones are then evaluated under magnification to determine whether they are suitable for heat treatment or can be faceted as is.
 Magnification helps to show the fractures and flaws better to identify any durability concerns.
-Some stones are labeled “no replacement guaranteed” or simply removed from the group of candidates.
+Some stones are labelled “no replacement guaranteed” or simply removed from the group of candidates.
 Stones not suitable for further processing are returned to the customers to be kept as souvenirs.